 Review by Frank Plowright

-Since completing Hate in 1999 Peter Bagge has chosen to work primarily in shorter formats rather than be locked into an ongoing cast, and the results have been mixed.
+After completing Hate as a regular series, Peter Bagge chose to work primarily in shorter formats rather than be locked into an ongoing cast, and the results have been mixed.
 His reportage remains thoughtful, thought-provoking and entertaining, but his fiction has been altogether more patchy.

 On the face of it Other Lives ought to have been triumphant.
 It’s Bagge prodding at a society whose expectations are that everything should be delivered to them on a plate, while being unwilling to invest any real effort in achievement.
 It’s symbolised by what he refers to as “Second World”, an online gaming community where people live vicariously through created identities, around which they manipulate accessories and scenarios.